skroutz/rails-style-guide/README.md

     end
     ```

+* Write expectations at a high level, removed from logic and implementation details.

+    ```Ruby
+    # bad
+    it "calls more_results if i=0" do
+      # ...
+    end

+    # good
+    context "no results are returned by the initial search" do it "attempts to find more results" do
+        # ...
+      end
+    end
+    ```

 * Make heavy use of `describe` and `context`
 * Name the `describe` blocks as follows:
   * use "description" for non-methods